wuyuanwuhuii/STGNET/README.md

-# STGNET:STGNET: Imputation of spatial transcriptome based on imaging techniques using deep generative adversarial and graph convolutional networks
+# STGNET: Imputation of spatial transcriptome based on imaging techniques using deep generative adversarial and graph convolutional networks
 The rapid advancement of spatial transcriptomics provides a unique spatial perspective on tissue structure.
 Image-based methods like seqFISH and MERFISH offer single-cell resolution but are limited to detecting a restricted number of genes, which may impede a comprehensive view of gene spatial distribution.
 Regarding these issues, many methods for enhancing ST data have been proposed based on the similarity between ST cells and reference single-cell RNA sequencing (scRNA-seq) cells.
 In contrast, we utilize generative adversarial network (GAN) to learn the underlying data distribution of scRNA-seq (SC) data and extract abundant feature information from both SC and ST data respectively.
 Then, we use a multi-view graph convolutional network (GCN) with an attention mechanism to aggregate node information, thus obtaining accurately enhanced ST data.
 # Description